katarinalau151/comp0034_week4/exercises/4_create_dash_app_in_IDE.md

 ```
 dash_app_name/
-  /assets/  # An optional directory that contains CSS stylesheets, images, or custom JavaScript files.
+  /assets/  # An optional directory that contains CSS stylesheets and images.
 Dash will automatically serve all of the files that are included in this folder.
       app.css
   /data/  # An optional directory that contains the data files (unless this is accessed via an API or database server).
       data.csv